Computer Use and Care

-Your tablet is an essential tool.
+Your computer is an essential tool.
 To ensure your success as a student it should be maintained and cared for as any other tool would be.
-We have compiled some useful information that will help you keep your tablet in good condition.
+We have compiled some useful information that will help you keep your computer in good condition.
 In addition, if your computer is booting or running much slower than when it was new, you should visit SWAT for a cleanup or reformat.
 Hardware is often blamed for software related problems.

 - Do not store in direct sunlight for long periods, or where the computer will be exposed to excessive heat (over 140° F).